alex-paynedwyer/single-molecule-tools-alpd/README.md

 ## Characteristic molecular brightness

 To determine stoichiometry, periodicity or total molecule number, one must first estimate the typical intensity of a single fluorophore: the _characteristic molecular brightness_, also referred to in ADEMScode as '`Isingle`' (in ADU counts rather than photons).
+For publication, I recommend reporting the characteristic molecular brightness as a number of photons per localisation (using the detector's gain factor in photoelectrons/ADU).
+Within ADEMScode, only the value in ADU detector counts is needed.

 Broadly, three methods are available to estimate this, listed in order of increasing accuracy for the specific use case:

 ### In vitro
 1. Immobilise purified fluorophores to a surface, then track and find the average intensity of known single-molecule events (column 5 of SpotCh1/2 in ADU counts or photons).